senyosimpson/blog/content/posts/rust-error-handling.md

   does so consciously.
 Without the explicitness, it is too easy to miss areas of code that should have exception handling, purely because you do not even know exceptions are raised.
 In fairness, statically typed languages with exceptions can solve this problem.
-For example, Java function signatures declare the exceptions they throw and the compiler enforces exceptions are handled by the developer.
-Fortunately for all Java developers, there is a loop hole out of that requirement; one that is used all [too often](https://www.overops.com/blog/ignore-checked-exceptions-all-the-cool-devs-are-doing-it-based-on-600000-java-projects/).
+For example, Java function signatures declare the exceptions they throw and the compiler enforces exceptions.
+Fortunately for all Java developers, there is a loophole out of that requirement; one that is used all [too often](https://www.overops.com/blog/ignore-checked-exceptions-all-the-cool-devs-are-doing-it-based-on-600000-java-projects/).
   Regardless, I enjoy the explicitness of returning errors.
 * Exceptions are often misused.
 They should only be used in *exception*-al cases.
 This is one of those